 The hotel offered its guests 55 beds in 38 rooms with running water and six rooms with an ensuite bathroom.
 Two telephones and a modern radio system helped ensure the hotel met the expectations of a high-quality hotel.

-Towards the end of the war, a bomb hit the hotel and partially destroyed it.
+1945 Towards the end of the war, a bomb hit the hotel, causing significant damage.

 Wolfgang and Hermine Richter acquired the hotel and began immediately to extend and renovate the ‘Europäischer Hof’.

 The demolition of the neighbouring hotel ‘Hessicher Hof’ made way for a new building adjoining the original building.